LATMiX: Learnable Affine Transformations for Microscaling Quantization of LLMs: Method

 Here, $\mathrm{KL}$ refers to Kullback-Leibler divergence, $f\brackets{\x}$ is the teacher and $\tilde{f}_{\Omega}\brackets{\x}$ is the student.
 At the start of training, the initialization enforces consistency between the models.
 During optimization, the loss allows traversing the transformation space to reach a better solution while approximately maintaining consistency between the models.
 Since common quantization methods (e.g., GPTQ) already rely on an unlabeled calibration set, we reuse a subset of these examples for the purpose of learning $\Omega$ as well and apply it to various tasks, including zero-shot tasks.
-To summarize, the final loss for learning $\Omega$ is $\mathcal{L} = \mathcal{L}_{dist} + \lambda\cdot \mathcal{L}_{vol}$, where $\lambda$ is a hyper-parameter controlling the effect of the regularization.
+To summarize, the final loss for learning $\Omega$ is:

+where $\lambda$ is a hyper-parameter controlling the effect of the regularization.
 In our experiments, we found that \MN{} was extremely robust to the selection of $\lambda$.
 In Appendix \ref{apx:loss_func}, we further compare the loss in Eq.~\ref{eq:kd_loss} to per-block MSE loss, and theoretically connect it to standard next token prediction cross-entropy loss \cite{Liu0FSCKCTB25}.
 We found that the KL loss is preferred in zero-shot settings over both alternatives, where the transformations are learned by solving a language modeling tasks and used for other tasks.
+Importantly, this does not come at the expense of efficiency, as \MN{} training runtime is comparable to that of popular calibration-based approaches~\cite{Liu0FSCKCTB25}, requiring approximately two hours to train Qwen3-14B on 4 A100 GPUs.

 \textbf{Weight quantization}.
 After completing the optimization stage, the transformations $\matsym{T}_1$ and $\matsym{T}_2$ are folded into the linear operations of the model.
 A detailed description of the folding process is provided in Appendix~\ref{sec:folding}.
 A quantization procedure is then applied, such as GPTQ~\cite{FrantarAHA23}, to compensate for weight quantization error.